SeattleTestbed/docs/Operating/Clearinghouse/Installation.md

 This document explains how to do a fresh install of the Seattle Clearinghouse portal on a machine that is running a Debian-like Linux operating system such as Ubuntu.

-You might want to take a look at the [Seattle Infrastructure Architecture](https://seattle.poly.edu/wiki/UnderstandingSeattle/SeattleInfrastructureArchitecture) documentation before proceeding.
-This also mentions the other two infrastructure components of Seattle Testbed, the Custom Installer Builder and the software update server, and talk about their interfacing with the Clearinghouse. ~~Also note there are different [deployment paths](https://seattle.poly.edu/wiki/UnderstandingSeattle/SeattleInfrastructureArchitecture#DeploymentPaths) to the functionality you want.~~
+You might want to take a look at the [Seattle Infrastructure Architecture](../../UnderstandingSeattle/SeattleInfrastructureArchitecture.md)

+documentation before proceeding.
+This also mentions the other two infrastructure components of Seattle Testbed, the Custom Installer Builder and the software update server, and talk about their interfacing with the Clearinghouse.

 ## Setting up a non-privileged user account
 First of all, on the server or VM you will be using for the clearinghouse, we recommend to set up a user account specific to the Clearinghouse instance you are going to set up.
 This ensures all of the code, config files, etc. remain isolated from that of other services on the same machine.

 The user *should not be granted interactive login* for security reasons.
 Use `sudo -i -u theusername` instead to work in their directory.
 Needless to say, the user *should not have root privileges* or be able to acquire them.

 Any user name will be fine.
 We'll use `ch` in the instructions: